I’ve had dozens of teammates over the years who wore glasses, but none who wore them during soccer.

 - Combine several visual inputs to react (aka, “read the game”).

 Simply put, you cannot and should not wear regular glasses during soccer.
-However, vision is very important during the sport.
+However, vision is essential during the sport.